cfmmoc/cfmmoc/README.md

 After installing the prerequisites, perform the following:

+    mkdir obj
     cd obj/
-    make all
+    make all -f ../Makefile
-    make install
+    make install -f ../Makefile

-Running `make install`, will copy the binary file to the `bin/` directory.
+Running `make install -f ../Makefile, will copy the binary file to the `bin/` directory.

 Datasets can be downloaded from: https://github.com/cfmmoc/cfmmoc-dataset-ll